-You might know Antonio Azzuolo's name since he received a nod from the CFDA/Vogue Fashion Fund last year (his subsequent appearance on the web series about the CFDA/Vogue Fashion Fund, The Fashion Fund, is worth a watch) and is a nominee for the Swaravski award for menswear for this year's CFDA awards–but you should really know him for his meticulously tailored and exquisitely made menswear.
+You might know Antonio Azzuolo's name since he received a nod from the CFDA/Vogue Fashion Fund last year (his subsequent appearance on the web series about the CFDA/Vogue Fashion Fund, The Fashion Fund, is worth a watch) and is a nominee for the Swaravski award for menswear for this year's CFDA awards--but you should really know him for his meticulously tailored and exquisitely made menswear.

+Who is your dream customer?
+It could be someone living or dead or imaginary.
 I think that some of my clients are my dream customers and I should say all of them, but some of them in particular inspire me, like Cassius [that would be Cassius Marcellus Cornelius Clay, Kanye's teen wunderkind stylist] and some of my custom clients.
 I would have loved to dress like Saint Laurent in a suit, too, but you know he doesn’t need my help.
 I think that inspires me when like someone understands my aesthetic and the process that goes into it and they want it-–they really want it.